MARCH 3rd - MARCH 6th, 2025

 We have an exceptional schedule in store for you during your stay in Grenada!

-From women’s health to sarcoid to intricacies of cardiac dysfunction, learn about a wide array of topics during the next four days.
+From AI to Alzheimers to intricacies of cardiac dysfunction, learn about a wide array of topics during the next four days.
+The schedule below is preliminary and subject to change.

 Interested in some extra-curricular activities that we'll be hosting?
 Click here for the non-academic schedule.